-5.5 Parameters in the Detector GLP and Lamps GLP menu
+5.5 GLP menu

 The GLP (Good Laboratory Practice) menu is for information purposes only.
-The submenus provide information about the device history, deliver an overview of the detector configuration, and inform about the condition of detector and lamps.
+The submenus provide information about the device history, deliver an overview of the device configuration, and inform about the condition of detector and lamps.

 Navigate through GLP menu